Does Workers Compensation Cover Car Accidents?

 Injured at work

 The rules for workers’ compensation differ from state to state, typically as long as injuries are work-related, benefits will be awarded.
 Workers’ compensation benefits would cover employees’ medical expenses, lost wages, and other accommodations even if the accident was the fault of the employee.

 The relationship between employers and employees who drive company vehicles falls under the legal doctrine of respondeat superior.
 This means the employers are legally responsible for the actions of their employees while “acting within the scope of their employment.”
 This includes paying for injuries and property damage caused by an employee while driving a company vehicle.

-When an employee is driving a company truck, car or other motorized vehicle, usually the employee is acting within scope of their employment, this includes:
+When an employee is driving a company truck, car, or other motorized vehicles, usually the employee is acting within the scope of their employment, this includes:

 - Making a delivery

 - Travel for which the employee is compensated by the employer

 - Using the company vehicle while pursuing other job duties

 When an accident occurs on an employees’ own time, including travel to and from work or during a lunch break, is not usually considered work-related.

 The doctrines of respondeat superior and acting within the scope of employment apply particularly to auto accidents involving company cars.
 If it is found an employee’s negligence causes another person’s (third party) injury or property damage, then the employer and employee can be held liable, third parties include: